 Correlation with SDGs

 In the year under review, we reviewed – with support from internal experts – the sustainability benefits of a number of our products in light of the Sustainable Development Goals (SDGs).
 The degree of detail depended on the revenue generated with the product under review.
 If revenues were high, we considered the impact on all SDGs.
 Where revenues were limited, we only took the impact on the most relevant SDG into account.

 Results of the analysis

-In 2021, we studied 33 product groups in detail, analyzing both their contribution to sustainability and their business potential (as of the end of 2021).
+In the year under review (2022), we studied 35 product groups in detail, analyzing both their contribution to sustainability and their business potential (as of the end of 2022).